althonos/pyrodigal/README.md

 ## ⚖️ License

 This library is provided under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
 The Prodigal code was written by [Doug Hyatt](https://github.com/hyattpd) and is distributed under the terms of the GPLv3 as well.
-See `Prodigal/LICENSE` for more information.
+See `vendor/Prodigal/LICENSE` for more information.
+The `cpu_features` library is licensed under the terms of the Apache license.
+See `vendor/cpu_features/LICENSE` for more information.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the [original Prodigal authors](https://github.com/hyattpd).
 It was developed